text-gen/gpt-3-prompt-templates/prompts/getEmailNeg.md

  version: 0.0.1
 ---
 prompt:
-reply to this email negatively in professional way.
+Reply to this email negatively in a professional way.
 email:
 {{context}}
 reply: